indieweb/wordpress-micropub/readme.md

 `micropub_query( $resp, $input )`

 $resp defaults to null.
 If the return value is non-null, it should be an associative array that is encoded as JSON and will be returned in place of the normal micropub response.

-`enable_micropub_auth( $boolean )`

-If this filter returns true the authentication functions built into the plugin are enabled.
-By default, this is disabled if the IndieAuth Plugin is installed.
-By default it will return true which loads the built-in IndieAuth client.

 `indieauth_scopes( $scopes )`